 "There are lots of lovely looking pegs with features such as reeds, bushes and cut-backs all of which offer great sanctuary to large chub and perch."Mark Wilton

 This is a peaceful and scenic stretch of the Trent & Mersey Canal that I have visited many times in the past, always having a really enjoyable time.

 Set in the Staffordshire countryside by the junction of the A51 and A513 at Wolseley Bridge at Colwich (between Stafford and Rugeley), the canal runs alongside the River Trent and is at the gateway to Cannock Chase, an area of outstanding natural beauty.

-The canal here is not too wide, between 8-12 meters and has a good towpath although parking is somewhat restricted.
+The canal here is not too wide, between 8-12 metres, and has a good towpath, although parking is somewhat restricted.
 I usually park on the roadside by bridge 70 on the A51.

 Walking back towards Stafford from the bridge you are opposite open fields, but as you get closer to Colwich you face a number of very impressive large private gardens on the far bank.